 Fixed cameras are used to detect speeding offences and red-light violations.
 They are installed to encourage driver compliance in order to protect all road users.
 Enforcement sites are identified and prioritised using an evidenced based approach that incorporates reference to casualty and traffic flow (speed compliance) data as detailed in the Partnership Deployment Strategy effective from February 2023.

-Fixed cameras have been established in accordance with the relevant criteria at the time the length was set up.
-All our enforcement is set up with high visibility deterrence in mind.
-Our camera housings have a reflective yellow coating and are placed in conspicuous locations on signed operating lengths.
-We do not operate covertly.
+Core camera sites have been established in accordance with the relevant criteria at the time the enforcement length was set up.
+Enforcement is undertaken overtly using high visibility cameras that also provide a visible deterrent.
+Our camera's are placed in conspicuous locations on operating lengths.

-Not all cameras have line markings on the road, some use radar with no forms of road markings, some use embedded sensors in the carriageway, whereas some have visible white lines before or after the camera.
-These white lines are used during processing, they do not calculate the speed, the speed travelled is measured by the camera equipment, the lines are only used as a secondary check during the processing of the offence.
+Where there are white lines positioned on the carriageway before or after the camera, these white lines are used during processing.
+They do not calculate the speed, the speed travelled is measured by the actual camera equipment, the lines are only used as a secondary check during the processing of the offence.

-Compliance with these rules has no bearing on the enforcement of offences detected by the use of safety cameras.
-Non-compliance with these rules and guidelines does not provide mitigation of, or defence for, an alleged offence committed under current UK law.
+Signs warning of speed camera enforcement activity may or may not be present and are not required in law.
+The absence of enforcement signage has no bearing on the enforcement of offences detected using safety cameras and does not provide mitigation of, or defence for, an alleged offence committed under current UK law.

 Our aim is to encourage safe speeds across the road network and not simply in the vicinity of cameras.